RoryPoulter/Encryption-Program/README.md

 ### Encrypting Files
 - Open the "Encrypt file" tab on the window
-- Open File Explorer and locate chosen .txt file to encrypt
+- Select the file to be encrypted
-- Drag and drop the file into the box on the window
+  - Drag and drop the file into the box on the window from File Explorer
+  - Press "Select File" and select the file from the file explorer
+- Enter the key
 - Press "Encrypt File" below the file name
-- The encrypted file will contain the key used to encrypt/decrypt the text, followed by the encrypted text and will be stored in the directory ```src/Encrypted and decrypted files```
+- The encrypted file will contain the key used to encrypt/decrypt the text, followed by the encrypted text and will be stored in the directory `src/Encrypted and decrypted files`

 ### Decrypting Files
 - Open the "Decrypt file" tab on the window
-- Open File Explorer and locate chosen .txt file to encrypt
+- Select the file to be decrypted
-- Drag and drop the file into the box on the window
+  - Drag and drop the file into the box on the window from File Explorer
+  - Press "Select File" and select the file from the file explorer
 - Press "Decrypt File" below the file name
-- The decrypted file will contain decrypted text and will be stored in the directory ```src/Encrypted and decrypted files```
+- The decrypted file will contain decrypted text and will be stored in the directory `src/Encrypted and decrypted files`

 ## Development
 Written in Python 3.10.\